errearanhas/ufrj_analytica/README.md

 ### UFRJ Analytica

-Repo to store content regarding feature preprocessing and feature generation.
+Repository to store content regarding feature preprocessing and feature generation.

 The main goal here is to cover the following types: